logatchi/logatchi/README.md

 - 👋 Hi, I’m @logatchi
-- 👀 I’m interested in ML and DL
+- 👀 I’m interested in DS
-- 🌱 I’m currently learning ML Engineer
+- 🌱 I’m currently learning DS
-- 💞️ I’m looking to collaborate on ML challenge @kaggle
+- 💞️ I’m looking to collaborate on DS challenge @kaggle
-- 📫 How to reach me @Logatchi191
+- 📫 How to reach me @Logatchii

 <!---
 logatchi/logatchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.